Ask dozens of marketers, and they will tell you that content is king. This is true without a doubt, and here are some facts to back it up.

 Imagine publishing a 2000-word article on your blog page without adding a piece of image or infographics to augment your points.
 Just blocks and blocks of text all over the screen.

-While this might not be a big problem for essays and research publications, it’s a different story when writing seo-optimized articles and case studies.
+While this might not be a big problem for essays and research publications, it’s a different story when writing SEO-optimised articles and case studies.
 The latter two pieces are meant to boost a customer’s trust in your brand and help you position yourself as an authority in your niche.

 Note that the type of graphics you use can either make or break your content.
 So you need to choose the right tools that give you fitting visuals when creating your designs.
 For realistic graphics, you can go for the procreate watercolor brush.
-Line art and procreate night sky brushes are very helpful for creating illustrations that are usable for visual storytelling.
+Line art and Procreate night sky brushes are very helpful for creating illustrations that are usable for visual storytelling.

-Improve email open rate
+Improve email open rate.

+Holistically, graphics add an entirely different charm to your emails.
 Let’s say you sent your customers a monthly email report in the text format with clumped text, figures, and paragraphs.
 The likely outcome might be a reduced email open rate and a drop in subscriptions.

-In a lesser tone, your email lists might take your mails as spam or simply regard you as being unprofessional.
+In a lesser tone, your email lists might take your emails as spam or simply regard you as being unprofessional.
 But when you add relevant graphics or convert the report into infographics, your email open rate is bound to receive a boost.

 According to GetResponse, emails with graphics have a 27% increase in open rate and a 4.7% increase in CTR.

 Source: Pexels